unifiedjs/unified-engine/doc/ignore.md

 files to process, through ignore files.

-*   Ignore files are detected if [`detectIgnore`][detect-ignore] is turned on and [`ignoreName`][ignore-name] is given.
+*   Ignore files are detected if [`detectIgnore`][detect-ignore] is turned on and [`ignoreName`][ignore-name] is given
-*   One ignore file can be given through [`ignorePath`][ignore-path], this is loaded regardless of `detectIgnore` and `ignoreName`, and turns off searching for other ignore files.
+*   One ignore file can be given through [`ignorePath`][ignore-path], this is loaded regardless of `detectIgnore` and `ignoreName`, and turns off searching for other ignore files

 Ignore files do not cascade.
 Before searching for [`files`][files] in [`cwd`][cwd], that directory and all its ancestral directories are